Agile Enterprise Administrators: Supporting Agile Teams in Practice

 Agile Enterprise Administrators in Practice

 Although enterprise administration should be straightforward, and it can be, many evolutionary/agile development teams find existing enterprise administration groups difficult to work with.
 Some of that difficulty lies in a weak appreciation within agile methods of enterprise issues (hence the importance of Agile Data’s way of thinking (WoT)), be enterprise aware.
 But most of the challenge lies with the inflexible, often bureaucratic, and often serial approaches preferred by the administration groups.
 Much of the problem lies in the administration-oriented frameworks such as Control Objectives for Information and Related Technology (COBIT) and Information Technology Infrastructure Library (ITIL) which are invariably implemented in a command-and-control, instead of a collaborative, manner.
 COBiT and ITIL each have some good ideas in them (ITIL seems to have more, IMHO), but like development processes based on the Capability Maturity Model (CMM) Integrated (CMMI) the final implementation often proves to be less than effective.
-Worse yet, from what I’ve seen, many organizations are attracted to these frameworks because they’re seen as the first step towards outsourcing portions of your IT organization: get a well defined process in place, get good at following it, then start outsourcing to lower-cost companies who have also adopted those frameworks.
+Many organizations are attracted to these frameworks because they’re seen as the first step towards outsourcing portions of your IT organization: get a well defined process in place, get good at following it, then start outsourcing to lower-cost companies who have also adopted those frameworks.